Western media and some “China experts” need to stop referring to Weibo as China’s Twitter clone.

 The most recent addition to Weibo is the Stories feature, which is nearly the same as Instagram Stories.
 While it will take a while for user behaviour to fully develop, Weibo Stories has already caught on and is sure to become a vital feature of the platform.

 This list is not a comprehensive run-down of all of Weibo’s functions and features, but hopefully enough to demonstrate how much the platform has changed since it’s “Twitter clone” days.

-While Weibo’s platform features and content are somewhat similar to Facebook, user behavior is closer to Instagram.
-Many users, especially younger ones, use Weibo to follow their favorite celebrities and social media influencers.
-They visit the platform to be entertained, whether by watching videos and live-streams, scrolling through beautiful images, or discovering the latest trends and shopping from their favorite influencers’ stores.
+While Weibo’s platform features and content are somewhat similar to Facebook, user behaviour is closer to Instagram.
+Many users, especially younger ones, use Weibo to follow their favourite celebrities and social media influencers.
+They visit the platform to be entertained, whether by watching videos and live-streams, scrolling through beautiful images, or discovering the latest trends and shopping from their favourite influencers’ stores.